How To Trade Compound (COMP): A Step-by-Step Guide

 Step 5: Confirm the trade

-What is Compound Trading?
+What Is Compound (COMP) Trading?

 The Compound protocol is a decentralized crypto lending service that was developed on top of the Ethereum blockchain.
 In June 2020 - the platform launched its native token named COMP.